 A critical and exegetical study of the Hebrew text of the Book of Genesis.
-In addition to historical-critical issues, attention will be paid to ancient Near Eastern parallels as well as to themes, key compositional theories, structure and religious significance.

-The course has two main goals: 1) to provide the student with an understanding and appreciation of the themes, content and structure of the Book of Genesis, and 2) to expose the student to a selected-pre-modern, modern and post-modern- methodologies employed in the study of the book of Genesis.
+In addition to historical-critical issues, attention will be paid to ancient Near Eastern parallels as well as to themes, structure and religious significance.
+The course has two main goals: 1) to provide the student with an understanding and appreciation of the themes, content and structure of the Book of Genesis, and 2) to expose the student to various modern (and selected post-modern) critical methodologies employed in the study of the book of Genesis.